katldewitt/data_viz_covid_bart/README.md

 *How does your dashboard support cross-filtering between these two charts?*

 I support cross-filting of station county, station name, and year.
 If someone selects a particular county, the stations in that county are the only ones listed in the map and both graphs limit to the ridership and case count of that county.
 An additional detail is that my second filter, station name, will subset to only relevant options (i.e. only stations within that county).
-I added a filter for year as well to allow users to turn off the 2019 ridership data once they undrestand the previous way the BART system used to operate.
+I added a filter for year as well to allow users to turn off the 2019 ridership data once they understand the previous way the BART system used to operate.

 *Challenges of designing this chart*: